BriantOliveira/Personal-Notebook/neural-networks.md

 **Reinforcement Learning:**

-* No data give.
+* No data given.
 Agent interacts with the enviroment calculating cost of actions.

 #### **Simple Perceptron**